-We were ready for our next camp on our Botswana safari and leave our first camp at the Chobe Chilwero Safari Lodge to go farther into the Botswana interior.
+We were ready for our next camp on our Botswana safari and leave our first camp at Sanctuary Chobe Chilwero to go farther into the Botswana interior.
 Our plans were to visit two of the Great Plains Conservation Safari lodges: Duba Plains Camp and Zarafa Camp.
 To get there, we drove to the Kasane airport to board a private charter into the Moremi Game Reserve in the Okavango Delta.

 Our pilot and co-pilot were informative and professional.
 We were in a new caravan airplane with air conditioning.
-Since we were the only ones aboard, we had plenty of room to move around, and did not have to worry about our baggage weight restrictions.
+Since we were the only ones aboard, we had plenty of room to move around and did not have to worry about our baggage weight restrictions.

 We met our guide, K.B. at the airstrip.
 After loading our bags, we were off to Duba Plains.
 The camp was not far.
 We arrived, unloaded everything and proceeded to the main tent lodge for an orientation and cold drink.
 We met the local manager and his staff.

 Afterwards, we went to our tent lodge #4 next to the main tent.
 Our tent had a sitting area, desk, bar area, king bed, huge bathroom with giant indoor shower and a solid brass bathtub!
 As each day went, we used our free time to shower and rest.
 It was so hot in the afternoon that we had the big standing fan on high!

 Sometimes we saw the rhinos that were relocated here from neighboring African areas.
 We saw huge lion prides with many cubs.
 We would be out on safari late, eat dinner and then collapse into bed.
 The schedule for the days are pretty much the same.
 We have a wake up delivery of a cappuccino and hot chocolate at 5:30 to 6:30 am.
 There is no sit down breakfast but during the morning break time we would have rolls, cheese and Bloody Marys.